HelleBenjamin/esp-os/README.md

 ## Compatibility
 - Tested and fully working on ESP8266.
 - Needs modded kernel for other microcontrollers.
+- Kernel and OS need to be the same version for now.
 ## Programs
 - SysInfo: View information about the system.
 ## Terminal commands